aniyomiorg/aniyomi-website/src/help/guides/getting-started.md

 [<MaterialIcon icon="videocam"/> Click for video guide](/assets/guides_extension-install.webm)
 :::

-Now that **Aniyomi** is installed, open the app and navigate to <Navigation item="browse"/> and then switch to the **Anime Extensions** or **Manga Extensions** tab.
+Now that **Aniyomi** is installed, open the app and navigate to <NavigationText item="browse"/> and then switch to the **Anime Extensions** or **Manga Extensions** tab.

-Find the extension that you'd like to use then press the <Navigation item="install"/> button next to your desired extension and then accept the installation prompt.
+Find the extension that you'd like to use then press the <NavigationText item="install"/> button next to your desired extension and then accept the installation prompt.

 ::: c-warning
 You *might* need to give **Aniyomi** the permission to *install unknown apps*, you can read how to do so [here](/help/faq/#how-do-i-allow-third-party-installations).